-This page tells how to get oriented at Universal's theme parks, and how to tour each park efficiently.
+This page tells how to the basics of planning a Universal Orlando vacation, and touring the resort efficiently.
 For those wanting more specific touring advice, we've created Universal Studios touring plans and Islands of Adventure touring plans, for adults, parents with small children, parents with 'tweens, and seniors.
 For those who want to create their own custom, computer-optimized touring plans, our online touring plan software is the place to start.

 Prior to the debut of the Wizarding World, some visitors found they could see everything of note at both Universal parks within a single day.
 Not anymore: touring Universal Studios Florida, including one meal and a visit to Diagon Alley, takes about 10-12 hours, while a comprehensive tour of Islands of Adventure will take a few hours less.

 For that reason, we recommend devoting a minimum of a full day to each Universal Orlando theme park, especially if this is your first visit.
 Three days is ideal, particularly with a park-to-park pass, is it will allow you to fully explore each park and revisit your favorite attractions.
 An on-site stay of four or more days will allow you to sample the parks in smaller bites while taking full advantage of the resort's other amenities.

 Tip: Get to the park with your admission already purchased about 30-45 minutes before official opening time.
 Arrive 45-60 minutes before official opening time if you need to buy admission.
 Be aware that you can’t do a comprehensive tour of both Universal parks in a single day.

 Which Park To Visit?